 Probate isn’t required for assets that pass outside of the will

 Probate is only required for estate assets.
 Not all things owned by the will-maker form part of the estate.
-Certain types of assets “pass outside the will.”
+Certain types of assets pass outside the will.
 This means you can transfer them to someone without a grant of probate (though you’ll still need a copy of the death certificate).
-Typical examples include:
+Common examples include:

 Assets with a designated beneficiary.
-There are certain assets where you can name someone as a “designated beneficiary.”
-(This person will receive the asset proceeds after you pass away.)
-Examples include a life insurance policy or a retirement benefit plan.
+There are certain assets where you can designate (that is, name) someone as a beneficiary.
+This person will receive the asset proceeds after you pass away.
+Examples include a life insurance policy and a registered retirement plan such as an RRSP.

-Many couples hold all their assets through joint ownership or with beneficiary designations to avoid probate.
+Many couples hold all their assets through joint ownership or with beneficiary designations, in part to avoid the probate process.

 If the deceased owned land

-If the deceased owned land other than in joint tenancy, probate is required.
-The land title office will ask you to provide a grant of probate to transfer the land.
+If the deceased owned real property other than in joint tenancy, probate is required.
+The land title office will ask you to provide a grant of probate to transfer the real property.
 This is so even if the will-maker’s interest in land is less than the $25,000 threshold.

 When you sign the documents